 Good land management demands that the pastures on a farm become a part of the general crop rotation system.
 Pastures used for a number of years are usually referred to as "permanent pastures" as contrasted to "temporary pastures."
 Temporary pastures occupy the land for only a short time.
 Pastures on plowable land should not become permanent in the true sense of the word.
 The inclusion of pastures in the rotation system leads not only to the highest returns from the pasture enterprise, but will also increase the yields of all crops on the farm.
-The exact length of time that a field should remain in pasture depends on many factors.
-Four years is usually long enough and in line with soil-conserving practices.
+The length of time that a field should remain in pasture depends on many factors.
+Such as the composition, thickness and vigor of the stand, location of the pasture and the uses made of it.
+Relatively young stands of grasses and legumes free from weeds provide the most palatable and productive pastures.

-Livestock management will at times require the use of land close to barns and corrals for pasture for a long period.
-The permanent use of land for pasture, except in the case of rough noncrop land, should be avoided as much as possible.
+Livestock management will at times require the use of land close to barns and corrals for pasture.
+The permanent use of land for pasture except in the case of rough non-crop land, should be avoided as much as possible.